Mobility-Mapper/about-website/README.md

 - Footer
     - Clicking a social media link opens the corresponding website in a new tab.
+    - Hovering over a navigation links triggers the hover effect, changing the font colour to orange to highlight it
-    - Clicking a navigation link takes you to the corresponding location in the website.
+    - Clicking a navigation link takes you to the corresponding location on the website.

 - Back to top arrow
     - Hovering over the orange back to top arrow triggers the Back to top tooltip.